phishx-docs/phishx-docs.github.io/docs/en/guide/campaigns/campaigns/create_campaign.md

 ---
-title: Create campaign
+title: Create a campaign
 tags:
   - Campaigns
   - Editor
 ---
-# Create campaign
+# Create a campaign

 ::: tip New suggestions
 The PhishX Customer Success team produces new suggestions every month.<br>